ProtoSchool/munich/README.md

 </p>

 You probably have heard about [Technical Singularity](https://en.wikipedia.org/wiki/Technological_singularity "Wikipedia Article about Technological Singularity")?
 It is the inspiration to this meme.
-At the first glance it tells about cooperation of humans, at least to me.
-In reality, it tells, maybe even more, about a human kind of cooperation with technology and by technology.
+At first glance it tells about the cooperation of humans, at least to me.
+In reality, it speaks, maybe even more, about a human kind of cooperation with technology and via technology.

 Quite some disruptive paradigms and technology had shown up the last years followed by ideas what we could do with it.

 I one sentence you could say:

-_"We are going to overcome the client-server paradigm by having the internet as server and this gives us the chance to help cooperation to dominate over manipulation."_
+_"We are going to overcome the client-server paradigm by having the internet as the server, and this gives us the chance to help cooperation to dominate over manipulation."_

-Still, it's early in the game and to wait for the first, or next, if you take Bitcoin as the first, killer app does not seem to be adequate regarding to the ongoing technical revolution.
+Still, it's early in the game regarding this ongoing technical revolution.

 It is the time for the creative ones.
 So, no limits to your ideas.
 Be curious and think big.

 ---

 ## How to start

 <p align="center">
   <br><br>